-Requirements: The students will be reading two books this summer.
+Requirements: The students will be reading a series of four short stories, two speeches, and two sermons this summer.

-- The first assignment is a series of short stories, and the questions for them will be due on Friday, July, 13th, by 11:00 P.M.
+- The first assignment is a series of short stories, and the questions for them will be due on Friday, July, 17th, by 11:00 P.M.
 There are four stories and one question with two to three parts per story that must be answered.
-Responses must be at least 100 words for each part of a question and are worth 25 points each. - The work for the second book, 1984 by George Orwell, is due on Friday, August 2nd, by 11:00 P.M.
-There are five questions that must be answered for this book.
-Responses must be at least 200 words and are worth 20 points each.
-NOTE: THERE WILL BE A TEST ON THIS NOVEL IN THE FIRST WEEK OF SCHOOL!
-BE FAMILIAR WITH CHARACTERS AND REVIEW ALL MAIN EVENTS.
+Responses must be at least 100 words for each part of a question and are worth 25 points each. - The second assignment is two pairs of texts to compare and contrast in a recorded verbal analysis, and it is due on Friday, July 31st, by 11:00 P.M.
+There are two speeches to compare and two sermons to compare.
+Recorded verbal analyses must each be at least 4 minutes long but may be longer.
+Each recording is worth 50 points.